Secure pseudorandom bit generators and point sets with low star-discrepancy

 Pseudorandom number generators are any kind of algorithms that generate a sequence of numbers with similar properties to random sequences of numbers.
 Special classes of pseudorandom number sequences have been proved to be of low star-discrepancy using the Erd\"os-Turan inequality.
 Even that this approach is useful for certain applications, i.e to prove normality of specific real numbers (see \cite{bailey2002random}), the obtained discrepancy bounds depend exponentially on the dimension.
 Our approach is to replace random samples by point sets obtained from secure pseudorandom bit generators.
 The employed pseudorandom bit generator requires as input a finite string of bits called seed, then the sequence of pseudorandom bits is transformed in a natural way to a point set in the unit-cube $[0,1)^d$ with prescribed $p$ bits of precision.
 Under the assumption of uniformly chosen seed we show that the obtained point sets satisfy the desired discrepancy bound of order $\sqrt{d/N}$ with high probability.
 Our proposed method is supported by numerical results up to dimension $d=15$.
-These results also support a conjecture by Novak and Wo\'{z}iakowski~\cite[p.~68]{NWbook2}.
+These results also support a conjecture by Novak and Wo\'{z}niakowski~\cite[p.~68]{NWbook2}.